 Ability to provide excellent customer service routinely in all types of interactions with all individuals.

 Demonstrated coding knowledge and proficiency is required with demonstrated ability to easily articulate knowledge of coding guidelines and procedures.

 Ability to work independently in a multi-task atmosphere, take initiative, use sound judgement, work with tight deadlines and be flexible, embrace change as this role encompasses a spectrum of highly specialized duties that are only performed by the immediate team members.

 Licensure, Registration, and/or Certification:

-Registered Health Information Administrator (RHIA) or Registered Health Information Technologist (RHIT) with Certified Coding Specialist (CCS) OR Registered Nurse (RN) with Certified Coding Specialist (CCS) required.
+Registered Health Information Administrator (RHIA) or Registered Health Information Technologist (RHIT) with Certified Coding Specialist (CCS) required.
+OR Registered Nurse (RN) with a current, valid, license to practice in Texas with Certified Coding Specialist (CCS) - highly desired.

 Certified Clinical Documentation Specialist (CCDS) highly desired.
 Certified Clinical Documentation Specialist (CCDS) or Certified Documentation Improvement Practitioner (CDIP) are required to be obtained on or before the third (3) year hire date.

 Cook Children's is an EOE/AA, Minority/Female/Disability/Veteran employer.